Greek stocks plummet as bond yield surge threatens bailout exit

 "I believe that if you can borrow from the market is decided by the spreads that you see every day on the screen."

-As Greek yields soared, German 10-year borrowing costs DE10YT=TWEB plunged to record lows as investors fretting about faltering global growth shed risky assets and sought shelter in top-rated government bonds.
+As Greek yields soared, German 10-year borrowing costs plunged to record lows as investors fretting about faltering global growth shed risky assets and sought shelter in top-rated government bonds.
+[GVD/EUR]

 As a result the Greek yield premium over the euro zone benchmark reached 710 bps, its widest since January.